 That original manuscript is still locked away.
 Maybe I'll revisit it someday; maybe I won't.
 I wrote several other book-length manuscripts before I wrote 45 Pounds.
 Some I'll revise eventually.
 Some I'm chalking up to "writing practice."
 New ideas are sprouting, too.
 Overall, writing is still fun, but some days it's work--just plain hard and boring.
 Those are the days when I feel like a professional.

-In addition to my own writing, I also teach writing at Spring Arbor University, spend every moment I can with my family, and procrastinate cleaning more than I should.
+In addition to my own writing, I also teach writing, spend every moment I can with my family, and procrastinate cleaning more than I should.